pramodya-rajapakse/CSE110-Lab1/index.md

 ## Me as a Person
 I was born in Sri Lanka, but my family moved to the United States before I turned one year old, so I've been here basically my entire life.
 I enjoy reading, and I have been trying to hike and run more.
 [Here](/sd.jpg) is the image of myself above (as a relative link).

+A quote I try to live by is
+> Be tolerant with others and strict with yourself - Marcus Aurelius